 If you are using your electric vehicle for your holiday with us, then you need to plan your journey accordingly.

-According to the local council, in Autumn/Winter 2022, 48 new electric vehicle chargers will be installed across the Borough.
+According to the local council, in Autumn/Winter 2022, 48 new electric vehicle chargers were installed across the Borough.

-Whitby will be 12 charges, Scarborough will get 27, Filey will get 3 and 2 each for Robin Hood’s Bay, Staithes and Runswick Bay.
+Whitby got 12 chargers, Scarborough received 27, Filey 3 and 2 each for Robin Hood’s Bay, Staithes and Runswick Bay.

-The chargers will be a mix of 7w and 22kw.
+The chargers are a mix of 7w and 22kw.